okbreathe/jquery_plugins/okPopup/README.md

 # okPopup

-*Tiny, modular, flexible content display*
+*For all your popup needs*

-Thin wrapper on top of okPosition.
-It abstracts enough out of your way that you can get basic functionality without fuss, but can still work directly with the internals.
+okPopup allows you to display a variety of popups, tooltips, modal windows etc.

-Can be used for tooltips, modal windows etc.
+It's basically a thin wrapper on `okPosition`.
+The goal is to abstract enough out of your way that you can get basic functionality without fuss, but are still replace most of the functionality when needed.

 ## Usage